 Ecology newsroll headlines on A Socialist In Canada, July 2020

-Oil and gas fracking firms in the U.S. fail but reward executives handsomely and leave a legacy of toxic waste and global warming, New York Times, July 12, 2020 Oil and gas companies in the United States are hurtling toward bankruptcy at a pace not seen in years, driven under by a global price war and a pandemic that has slashed demand.
+Oil and gas fracking firms in the U.S. fail but reward executives handsomely and leave a legacy of toxic waste and global warming, New York Times, July 12, 2020 and read: ‘Privatize the profit, socialize the mess’: Abandoned fracking wells left spewing climate-killing methane nationwide, Common Dreams, July 13, 2020 Oil and gas companies in the United States are hurtling toward bankruptcy at a pace not seen in years, driven under by a global price war and a pandemic that has slashed demand.
 In the wake of this economic carnage is a potential environmental disaster — unprofitable wells that will be abandoned or left untended, even as they continue leaking planet-warming pollutants, and a costly bill for taxpayers to clean it all up…

 Related: Canadian gov’t announces $1.4 billion bailout of oil and gas industry delinquents with ‘orphan well cleanup’ program, CBC News, Apr 17, 2020